not just your usual pancake

 Just like pancake restaurants have an informal and cosy character, eating pancakes at home is also an informal matter.
 And cosy, very cosy.
 Don’t be surprised when the youngest kid ate just one too many… kids tend to do that and yet live through the night, fortunately.

 Want to enjoy Dutch pancakes?

-We invite you to have an excellent pancake breakfast, lunch or diner at one of our 3 locations, all three situated in the centre of Amsterdam.
+We invite you to have an excellent pancake breakfast, lunch or diner at one of our 6 locations, four situated in the centre of Amsterdam.